-The Plank mattress by Brooklyn Bedding is a dual-sided all-foam mattress that offers different firmness levels on each side.
-If the typical firm mattress is never quite firm enough for you, the Plank may be just what you’ve been looking for.
+The Plank Firm by Brooklyn Bedding is a dual-sided all-foam mattress that offers different firmness levels on each side.
+If the typical firm mattress is never quite firm enough for you, the Plank Firm may be just what you’ve been looking for.

-In this review, you’ll see how the Plank mattress performed during our in-house testing along with everything else you should know to decide if the Plank is the right ultra-firm mattress for you.
+In this review, you’ll see how the Plank Firm performed during our in-house testing along with everything else you should know to decide if the Plank Firm is the right ultra-firm mattress for you.

-- The Plank mattress is a dual-sided all-foam mattress designed for those who find most firm beds too soft.
+- The Plank Firm is a dual-sided all-foam mattress designed for those who find most firm beds too soft.
 This flippable mattress offers a firm (7/10) and ultra-firm (9/10) side allowing you to choose which works best for you.
-The extra-firm side of the mattress is one of the firmest sleeping surfaces that we’ve come across.
+The extra-firm side of the mattress is one of the firmest that we’ve come across.